What is an Environmental Review?

 - Training Opportunities - For information on upcoming webinars, in-person workshops, and self-paced online training, go to Training and Events or browse environmental review courses.

-- Unanswered Policy or Technical Question? - If you are an organization with a HUD policy, program, or reporting system question, submit your question and get a response through Ask A Question.
+- Assistance with Reporting System Questions – If you have a question related to HEROS, please submit your question and get a response through Ask A Question.